What is Mediation?

-- The party wishing to initiate mediation must submit the request in writing to Montana Department of Agriculture (MDA).
+- The party wishing to initiate mediation must submit the request in writing to Montana Department of Agriculture (the Department).
 It must include contact information for the party(s) with whom mediation is being sought.

-- Upon receipt of the request for mediation, MDA will send a letter to the other party stating that mediation is being requested.
-MDA will also send a mediation form to be completed by the other party.
+- Upon receipt of the request for mediation, the Department will send a letter to the other party stating that mediation is being requested. the Department will also send a mediation form to be completed by the other party.
 This form requires a signature and that party either agrees to participate in mediation or rejects the request.

 - If mediation is rejected or there is no response, the party requesting mediation will be notified.

-- If mediation is requested, MDA will assign a mediator, notify all parties, and set the time and place for the mediation session.
+- If mediation is requested, the Department will assign a mediator, notify all parties, and set the time and place for the mediation session.